Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: Introduction

-In \cite{Lee_2021}, the GMM model is also adopted in the hyperprior coding.
-It also uses a quality enhancement subnetwork to improve the performance.
-It is the first learned image compression approach that achieves better performance than VVC (4:4:4) in both PSNR and MS-SSIM.
+Other models have also been proposed to encode the latents.
+For example, in \cite{tuya_2019}, the Laplacian distribution was used.
+In \cite{cheng2020} and \cite{Lee_2021}, the GMM model is adopted.
+A quality enhancement subnetwork is also introduced in \cite{Lee_2021} to improve the performance.
+It is the first learned image compression approach that achieves better performance than H.266/VVC (4:4:4) in both PSNR and MS-SSIM.
 As far as we know, the results in \cite{Lee_2021} are currently the best in the literature.

-In the quantization part, the attention mask is used in \cite{Limu_conf} to adjust bit allocation in different regions based on the image content, but the mask also needs to be sent to the decoder.
-In \cite{NonLocal_attension}, non-local attention module is used to generate attention mask without sending side information, and it is used in both image coding and hyperprior coding.
-In \cite{cheng2020}, the attention module in \cite{NonLocal_attension} is simplified.
-The GMM model is also used in \cite{cheng2020} in the hyperprior coding.
-Comparable performance to VVC (4:4:4) in PSNR is achieved in \cite{cheng2020}.